pbraun9/heartbeat/README.md

 Debian & Ubuntu are maintaining a patchset for the good old heartbeat package.
 This is an attempt to keep-up with it [for Slackware Linux](https://pub.nethence.com/daemons/linuxha-oldschool).

-for the record, here's how this repo gets generated and updated.
+for the record, here's how this repo was generated and updated

 	git clone https://github.com/pbraun9/heartbeat.git
 	cd heartbeat/